SAP-samples/teched2023-DA260/exercises/dd2/README.md

 - Model data replication from a selected source to a selected target.
 In this case a more simplified way of realizing "mass data replication use cases" is being offered to move data very easy from a source to a target system.
 - Initial focus on 1:1 replication of with simple projections and filters, e.g. adding, adjusting and removal of columns as well as ability to provide row-level filters on one or multiple.
 - Simplified realization of cloud-to-cloud replication scenarios without the need of installing and maintaining an on-premise component, e.g. a component like the Data provisioning Agent for HANA SDI is not needed for Replication Flows
--Dedicated user interface for modelling mass data replication via a new interface that is embedded in the existing modeler application and optimized for mass data replication scenarios to offer a simplified user experience.
+- Dedicated user interface for modelling mass data replication via a new interface that is embedded in the existing modeler application and optimized for mass data replication scenarios to offer a simplified user experience.
 - Support initial load as well as delta load capabilities, which is mainly based on trigger-based change-data-capture (CDC) using logging tables on the connected source systems (except when using ODP as source).
 - Support parallelization during initial load through partitioning to achieve a parallelized data load.
 - Support resiliency functionalities & automated recovery in case of error scenarios and also during maintenance of SAP Data Intelligence Cloud.